joshfrench/om-wiki-fork/Advanced-Tutorial.md

 ## Further Investigation Needed

-The two patterns above completely remove the need to rely application state for coordination.
+The two patterns above eliminate many cases where we may have relied on application state for coordination.
 Nothing in the tutorial is conclusive, rather treat it as small set of guidelines to build up more expressive functionality suitable for the large application you are building.